-- i.
-Fraud is considered substantiated if the allegation has been verified and the allegation has indicia of reliability.
-The HMO must report all cases of substantiated fraud as a credible allegation of fraud referral using the F-02296 referral form via the DHS OIG SharePoint site or DHSOIGManagedCare@wisconsin.gov email address. - ii.
-The HMO must submit all supporting information including available data, statements from appropriate parties, audit reports, records, and other materials supporting the allegations as exhibits with the referral form - iii.
-The HMO must use the DHS OIG SharePoint site as a secure method to upload the referral form and exhibits.
-Referrals and exhibits may also be emailed securely to DHSOIGManagedCare@wisconsin.gov. - iv.
-Following the submission of the credible allegation of fraud referral, the HMO may continue to investigate the allegations as appropriate unless otherwise directed by DHS OIG, Department of Justice Medicaid Fraud Control and Elder Abuse Unit (MFCEAU), or other law enforcement or regulatory entity. - v.
-The HMO must collaborate with its DHS OIG representative or MFCEAU investigator to provide any additional information or documentation that may be requested for the case. - vi.
-If an HMO forwards a report of suspected or substantiated Medicaid fraud to any additional state or federal agency, the HMO must notify the DHS OIG of that referral. - vii.
+- DHSOIGManagedCare@wisconsin.gov or uploaded directly to the open OIG case through the DHS OIG portal. - iv.
+Upon receiving an allegation of substantiated fraud, DHS OIG will conduct a preliminary review to determine whether there is sufficient basis to warrant referral to the DOJ. - v.
+Following the submission of the credible allegation of fraud referral, the HMO may continue to investigate the allegations as appropriate unless otherwise directed by DHS OIG, Department of Justice Medicaid Fraud Control and Elder Abuse Unit (MFCEAU), or other law enforcement or regulatory entity. - vi.
+The HMO must collaborate with its DHS OIG representative or MFCEAU investigator to provide any additional information or documentation that may be requested for the case. - vii.
+If an HMO forwards a report of suspected or substantiated Medicaid fraud to any additional state or federal agency, the HMO must notify the DHS OIG of that referral. - viii.
 The HMO must demonstrate effort through conducting audits and investigations to try to achieve the benchmarks for submitted credible allegation of fraud referrals prescribed in the chart on the DHS OIG SharePoint site.
-The assigned number of referrals is commensurate to the number of members served by the plan. - a) HMO referrals presented by DHS OIG to DHS OIG management and legal counsel, or are submitted to MFCEAU by OIG on the abbreviated credible allegation of fraud spreadsheet, count towards the benchmark.

-- b) Compliance with this requirement will be measured through applied effort, as determined by the Department, to meet or exceed the target number of referrals.
+The assigned number of referrals is commensurate to the number of members served by the plan. - a) HMO referrals presented by DHS OIG to DHS OIG management and legal counsel, or are submitted to MFCEAU by OIG on the abbreviated credible allegation of fraud spreadsheet, count towards the benchmark. - b) Compliance with this requirement will be measured through applied effort, as determined by the Department, to meet or exceed the benchmark number of referrals.
 This will be measured on an ongoing basis through monthly meetings with the DHS OIG auditor and monitoring of the plan's QPIRs and fraud, waste, and abuse strategic plans. - c.
 Reporting Substantiated Waste and Abuse - i.
-In accordance with Article XII.M.6.a.ii. the HMO should have previously reported cases of substantiated waste or abuse as a complaint with suspected waste or abuse to DHS OIG within 3 business days of the completion of the preliminary investigation. - ii.
-The HMO must also report all substantiated and unsubstantiated complaints on the plan's QPIR. - iii.
+In accordance with Article XII.L.6.a.ii. the HMO should have previously reported cases of substantiated waste or abuse as a complaint with suspected waste or abuse to DHS OIG within 2 business days of the completion of the preliminary investigation. - ii.
+The HMO must also report all substantiated and unsubstantiated complaints on the plan's QPIR.

+- iii.
 The QPIR entry indicating the case was in the investigation phase should be updated to indicate the investigation is complete and whether waste or abuse was or was not substantiated. - iv.
 The HMO should also indicate on the QPIR what action will be taken to mitigate the risk.
-Examples include: educating the provider, or recouping the overpayment, etc.) - 7.
-Suspension of Provider Payments
+Examples include educating the provider, recouping the overpayment, etc.).